atedja/thinschema/README.md

 ## What This Project Is

-This project also contains the tests for ThinSchema.
+This project is an Android Library project, and also contains the test project.
 To run the test, run `ant debug install && ant test` from the test project.
 Make sure you have an emulator running.

 See Installation Guide below for how to use ThinSchema in your project.